Mark-Bosco/CareerVue/README.md

 ## 🚨 Important Note

-CareerVue is currently in early development and testing phase.
-While functional, it may contain bugs and is subject to frequent updates and changes.
+CareerVue is in early development and while functional, it may contain bugs.

 ---